vblancoOR/RedistributionCOVID19/README.md

 # RedistributionCOVID19
-Data collected for the project "Reallocating and Sharing Health Equipments in Sanitary Emergency Situations: The COVID-19 Case in Spain"
+Data collected for the project "Reallocating and Sharing Health Equipments in Sanitary Emergency Situations: The COVID-19 Case in Spain".
+For the interested readers can find our project in: [arXiv:2012.02062](https://arxiv.org/abs/2012.02062)

 We show two different folders as results of our project.
 * **01_ModelsResults** contains the different results of our models described in the project.